hasura/graphql-data-specification/README.md

 # GraphQL Data Specification (GDS)

-GDS is a fluent GraphQL API specification for transactional, analytical and streaming workloads across multiple data sources that contain semantically related data.
+GDS is a fluent GraphQL API specification for trans al, analytical and streaming workloads across multiple data sources that contain semantically related data.

 GDS solves for the following requirements:
 - High performance out of the box: high-concurrency & low-latency